-TRAINING & VOLUNTEERS LEAD
+LEADERSHIP TRAINING LEAD

 Emma is a theatre-maker, performer and facilitator who is part of an international performance collective.
 She also runs drama workshops in schools.
 She has been a youth leader for a decade, starting her leadership journey with RSY-Netzer.
 Having started leading with OSH in 2018, Emma joined the team in 2020 to facilitate the leadership training programme.

 Alex has been with OSH since the beginning, believing in the importance of creating community and a safe space to empower young people to flourish.
 She is currently a trainee clinical psychologist, studying for a doctorate in clinical psychology with a particular interest in children and young people's mental health.
 Alex has 10 years experience working with young people dating back to when she began volunteering with her local youth movement.

 Josie works at the Jewish Leadership Council creating their digital content and helping organisations across the Jewish charitable sector with their campaigns.
 Prior to this she worked as a freelancer in the arts.
 Her work has always had a focus on community building, telling stories and encouraging understanding across cultures.
 It’s also apparently ‘multi-disciplinary’.